 Leadership Educator Convention Experience Coordinator

 Leadership Education Programs Coordinator

-The Program of the Year Award honors an ACPA institution for an innovative program conceived by the campus that exceeds programming expectations in one of the four functional areas (fraternity/sorority affairs, organizations/activities, service/service-learning, and leadership) of the Commission for Student Involvement.
+The CSI Outstanding Program honors an innovative program conceived by the campus that exceeds programming expectations in one of the four functional areas (fraternity/sorority affairs, organizations/activities, service/service-learning, and leadership) of the Commission for Student Involvement.
 The award is based on student involvement, creativity and the success of the program, as determined by the achievement of the stated program goals.
 The recipient of this award will have their program highlighted in one of the Commission’s publications.

 The 2022 Program of the Year is the Star Program at Sam Houston State.

 The CSI Outstanding Graduate Student Award seeks to acknowledge an individual who has made a significant impact upon students, their department, and/or campus through specific initiatives or by way of their day-to-day interactions with others.
 The award also attempts to acknowledge regional and/or national participation in the field.
 The recipient of this award will be invited to write an article for Interchange, the Commission’s blog to highlight their work, personal experience in the field, and/or research.